commercetools/fs2-queues/docs/getting-started/subscribing.md

 ## Raw message stream

 If you want more fine-grained tuning of the control flow part, you can resort to the `messages()` stream available via the `QueueSubscriber`.
-The stream emits a @:api(com.commercetools.queue.MessageContext) for each received message, giving access to the message content and metadata, as well as to message control methods.
+The stream emits a @:api(MessageContext) for each received message, giving access to the message content and metadata, as well as to message control methods.

 Using this stream, you can implement your processing strategy.